alicezuber/alicezuber/README.md

 I am a Information Management studen

-I am try to train a LLM AI daughter "Minato Shigure"
+I am making a dc bot daughter "[Minato Shigure](<https://www.patreon.com/posts/huan-ying-yao-yu-108584945>)"
+> AI functions will be added in the future

 <!--You can contact me for English to traditional Chinese translations if needed-->